This page tells you more about what I can offer as a clinical supervisor and as a research supervisor.

 I have also been a research supervisor for several training institutes (Metanoia and NSPC) and hold honorary research fellow/honorary lecturer positions at several universities (University of Nottingham, Leeds and Bradford).

 I offer research supervision for Doctorate and Master’s degree theses and work-based research projects.
 I have supervised students completing PhDs and professional doctorates including Doctorates in Clinical Psychology, Doctorates in Counselling Psychology and Doctorates in Psychotherapy.

 I can offer ongoing supervision, in collaboration with other supervisors, or independently, and I also offer one-off consultations to researchers who have other regular research supervision but want to further explore a topic that I have a particular interest in.

 What other experience do you have which informs your research supervision?

 I have extensive experience of writing and editing papers for publication, which helps me to offer guidance in structuring theses and provide in-depth feedback on structure and style.

 I offer training in ethics and particularly power in research.
 For example, I facilitated a training day for the research ethics committee of Metanoia Institute on power in research in 2011.

-I was the co-editor (counselling) for the British Journal of Guidance and Counselling (BJGC) until the end of 2013.
+I was the editor for Self & Society from 2017-2019 and co-editor (counselling) for the British Journal of Guidance and Counselling (BJGC) from 2010 until the end of 2013.
 This involved sending out submitted articles which cover a wide range of research methodologies for peer review and making an editorial decision to accept or reject articles based on these reviews.